 It’s hard to imagine, but I was the first person to write about that in a consumer book on ADHD, published in 2008.
 Still relevant.

-Eight years later, Arthur L. Robin, PhD, and I created a basic and license-appropriate protocol for couple therapists to help guide medication treatment.
+Eight years later, Arthur L. Robin, PhD, and I created a license-appropriate protocol for couple therapists to help guide medication treatment.
 We included it in our professional guide: Adult ADHD-Focused Couple Therapy: Clinical Interventions.

 It takes a critical mass of mental-health care consumers to seriously turn this tide.
 That means consumers must be educated and must self-advocate.
 Educating on this topic is a huge focus of my training in development: ADHD Success Training.